Gbhilton/MVCFinalProjectCode/README.md

 ## Bug Fixes/Errors

-- I rerouted the view to the correct file.
+-I rerouted the view to the correct file.
 When I started this project the error routing was not working and didn't route to the correct view, thus displaying an error webpage.

 	else return View("~/Views/AdminError.cshtml");
 	//Added "Shared" to this, before it was "~/Views/AdminError.cshtml" and could not find that location. else return View("~/Views/Shared/AdminError.cshtml");

-- When I started this project, the past developers were using an "Index" as an Admin Inbox.
+-When I started this project, the past developers were using an "Index" as an Admin Inbox.
 It was an inbox, but only for admin.
 However it was misleading and unnecessary, thus I created a user inbox and an admin inbox view.
 Since at the time, the index was identical to the user inbox.
 I created a admin inbox because it had a completely different view and function after that.
 There were multiple reroute throughout the project that needed fixing.
 There were also issues when inside a messages, one could click "return to inbox", and for admin it had it direct back to inbox.
 So if you were an admin, in index view, and you clicked back to inbox, it rerouted back to inbox and not index.
 Overall it was unneeded functionality that was resolved by this and adding an admin inbox view instead.